 - A Hero who is pragmatic, but not The Unfettered.
-They have their own principles, they just reject the normal heroic ethics as practiced by The Cape or a Knight in Shining Armor.
+They have their own principles, they just reject the normal heroic ethics as practiced by The Cape or a Knight In Shining Armor.

-into its component types and replacing the numeric ratings with non-numeric tropes:
+NOTE: Per this conversation, we are splitting the Sliding Scale Of Anti Heroes into its component types and replacing the numeric ratings with non-numeric tropes:

-- The examples from the Type III Anti-Hero page are a real mess IMHO, and if there are no objections, they will be moved to the discussion page of the trope, and people can re-enter them on the main page as they see fit
+- The examples from the Type III Anti Hero page are a real mess IMHO, and if there are no objections, they will be moved to the discussion page of the trope, and people can re-enter them on the main page as they see fit

 - Since there are so many examples, please limit examples only to cases where the trope is clearly “played straight”.

 - All examples should have explanations showing how (1) the character is on the heroic side, (2) the character’s actions are morally ambiguous, and (3) they commit these morally questionable acts for unambiguously morally good reasons.